OpenTechStrategies/hypha-wiki/OTF-Finance-workflow-Research-Plan.md

 - Document the contract creation workflow

 ## When
+This work needs to be finished in 1-2 months.

 ## Equipment and tools
 This research will be done remotely.
 We'll use a video conferencing tool with screensharing capabilities, whichever is chosen as mst suitable.